isaacnmm/pestpolicy-hugo2XX/content/posts/wet-and-forget-reviews/index.md

 > See Also:
 > How to Paint a Stairwell
 However, the stain remover will work slowly, and thus you could require some re-application within the month - particularly for tough stains.
-## How Safe is�Wet & Forget?
+## How Safe isWet & Forget?
 First, Wet & Forget will be super useful and safe to use both for your [indoor & outdoor spaces](https://pestpolicy.com/can-you-use-exterior-paint-indoors/)
 - as approved by EPA - it won't damage the surfaces under the mildew, moss, or mold.
 As noted earlier, Wet & Forget does not include bleach, nor is it acidic or caustic - the formula is equally eco-friendly and biodegradable - which means that it's safe.
-The product will be comfortable and safe to use as a stain remover� - apply the liquid on your stained surfaces - you won't need to rinse or scrub the surfaces using water.
+The product will be comfortable and safe to use as a stain remover - apply the liquid on your stained surfaces - you won't need to rinse or scrub the surfaces using water.
 You should use smart bottles and sprayers for the less messy and even easier application of the stain remover.
 With the triggers and nozzles in the latex sprayers
 , you can get to great heights.
-## Key�Wet & Forget Benefits
+## KeyWet & Forget Benefits
 There are several benefits and features - you'll love the moss remover, algae, and garage mildew.
 1. The remover has no harsh chemicals, and hence it'll be safe to use around plants, landscaping, and pets - therefore, the product won't also damage other surfaces.
 2. The non-caustic, bleach-free, and non-acidic - and hence it'll stop growth and bacteria with no damage to your[outdoor surfaces](https://www.thespruce.com/complete-guide-to-popular-patio-materials-4079664)or landscape.